HUNTERS BAR INFANT SCHOOL

 What does a typical week of home learning support look like?

-This is a general overview of what you can expect and when from Hunter’s Bar Infant School over a typical term-time week.
-The core Subjects are English, Maths and Phonics/SPaG.
+This is a general overview of what you can expect, and when, from Hunter’s Bar Infant School over a typical term-time week in the case of whole school closure.
 The majority of activities are delivered through our home learning platform Seesaw

 ‘Parent Checklist’ for those families who have asked for this to support children with home learning.